cirosantilli/linux-kernel-module-cheat/README.md

     find buildroot/output.x86_64~/build -name myinsmod.out

+TODO: automate the path finding:

-Using the one under `buildroot/output.x86_64~/target` would be easier as the path is the same as in guest, but unfortunately those executables are stripped to make the guest smaller.
-TODO: there is an option to disable that, but I wonder if it won't slow things down a lot.
+-   using the executable from under `buildroot/output.x86_64~/target` would be easier as the path is the same as in guest, but unfortunately those executables are stripped to make the guest smaller. `BR2_STRIP_none=y` should disable stripping, but make the image way larger.

+-   `outputx86_64~/staging/` would be even better than `target/` as the docs say that this directory contains binaries before they were stripped.
+However, only a few binaries are pre-installed there by default, and it seems to be a manual per package thing.

+    E.g. `pciutils` has for `lspci`:

+        define PCIUTILS_INSTALL_STAGING_CMDS
+            $(TARGET_MAKE_ENV) $(MAKE1) -C $(@D) $(PCIUTILS_MAKE_OPTS) \
+                PREFIX=$(STAGING_DIR)/usr SBINDIR=$(STAGING_DIR)/usr/bin \
+                install install-lib install-pcilib
+        endef

+    and the docs describe the `*_INSTALL_STAGING` per package config, which is normally set for shared library packages.

+An implementation overview can be found at: <https://reverseengineering.stackexchange.com/questions/8829/cross-debugging-for-mips-elf-with-qemu-toolchain/16214#16214>

+### gdbserver different archs

+As usual, different archs work with:

+    ./rungdbserver -a arm kernel_module-1.0/user/myinsmod.out

+### gdbserver BusyBox

-Also remember that BusyBox executables are all symlinks, so if you do on guest:
+BusyBox executables are all symlinks, so if you do on guest:

     /gdbserver.sh ls